The Hawker Henley

 Another view of the prototype K5115.

-Edgar Ludlow-Hewitt, then Deputy Chief of the Air Staff, put up a strong case for the new design to have two engines. ²
+Another overlooked fact about the process of specifying this new "Hart replacement" was that Edgar Ludlow-Hewitt, then Deputy Chief of the Air Staff, put up a strong case for the new design to have two engines. ²

 The prototype flying over the famous Brooklands racing circuit, the centre of which housed the airfield from which it first flew.
 Note the panel in the starboard wing to allow access to the machine gun.
 The first prototype had fabric-covered outer wings when it first flew.
 The production Henley's wings were skinned in metal.

-The Henley was almost certainly rejected as a bomber because of the existence of the Fairey Battle.
+The Henley was partly rejected because of the existence of the Fairey Battle.
 The Battle was built to an earlier specification (P27/32) based on that of the Wellington twin-engined bomber!
 In the early 1930s, there was a real chance that the international disarmament conference would put a limit on the weight and size of bombers.
 The Battle was designed to meet the likely limits of such a treaty so that the RAF would still have a bomber force if the new Wellington, Whitley and Hampden designs were outlawed.
 The Battle, with its 3 crewmen, was a big aircraft.
 Go and stand next to the one at the RAF museum in Hendon and you will be amazed just how large it is.
 I remember as a lad building an Airfix kit of the Battle, putting it down next to my models of Spitfires and Hurricanes and wondering if Airfix had got the scale wrong!
 It is a testament to the streamlined form of the Battle that a lot of armchair-bound aviation pundits seem to think it was little more than a "stretched" fighter¹.
 It certainly was not.
 In fact, it was the Hawker Henley that could more properly be said to be an enlarged fighter; being based on the Hawker Hurricane, sharing the same outer wing design and undercarriage.

 The prototype Henley and Hurricane flying together.